himanshu2454/Kunteksto/docs_source/source/start.rst

     - *Label* was derived from the column header text and should be edited as needed to provide a more meaningful name for the column.

     - *Datatype* the analyzer attempts to guess the correct datatype for the column.
 You must select the correct type; String, Integer, Decimal, Date, Time or Datetime from the pulldown.
+For **DECIMAL** fields the separator is a period character.
+Using a comma as a decimal separator is not supported.

     - *Description* is a free text, elborated description of the data in this column.